 Child care providers must practice hygiene to reduce the possibility of contamination and help kids be as healthy as possible.
 Here, we’ve outlined how to maintain good hygiene at your center in four areas where hygiene is most critical.

-3. Routine cleaning and disinfection: All areas of your child care center, and items such as toys and furniture, should be cleaned and disinfected regularly.
+- Routine cleaning and disinfection: All areas of your child care center, and items such as toys and furniture, should be cleaned and disinfected regularly.
 This keeps your center looking and smelling good, and free from harmful microbes.
 Make sure to use disinfectants that kill germs while still being safe for little ones.
+Use our printable daycare cleaning checklist to help keep staff on top of daily and weekly cleaning responsibilities.

 How Do Kids Learn Hygiene?